samishafique786/Cloud-LEMP-Architecture/README.md

 Now, go to your browser, and paste the public IP of your Web Server (or domain name) to see if the file is being fetched.
 In our case, that is the result:

 ![image](https://github.com/samishafique786/CloudWordPressDeployment/assets/108603607/372f08fa-b9a3-48ea-a0e9-4d533b9901c5)

+Now, that we know our block server is running, it is time to install WordPress on VM-1 and configure it to use a remote database to optimize site performance with MySQL (on the VM-DB).